devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Can be Single-AZ or Multi-AZ.
 - You can use Use AWS DataSync to copy data to a new Amazon FSx file system that uses a Multi-AZ deployment type to migrate from a Single-AZ.
 After copying, point the applications to use the new Amazon FSx share.
 It is not possible to update the deployment type of the FSx file system once it is created.

-## AWS Organizations

-- You can use organizational units (OUs) to group accounts together to administer as a single unit.
-- Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.
-SCPs do not grant permissions to the IAM users and IAM roles in your organization.
-No permissions are granted by an SCP.
-An SCP defines a permission guardrail, or sets limits, on the actions that the IAM users and IAM roles in your organization can perform.
-- You attach SCPs to the root, OUs, or directly to accounts.
-- It is not recommended to attach the SCPs to the root of the organization.
-- By default, an SCP named `FullAWSAccess` is attached to every root, OU, and account.
-- SCPs do not affect any service-linked role.
-Service-linked roles enable other AWS services to integrate with AWS Organizations and can't be restricted by SCPs.
-- You can use trusted access to enable an AWS service that you specify, called the trusted service, to perform tasks in your organization and its accounts on your behalf.
-This involves granting permissions to the trusted service but does not otherwise affect the permissions for IAM users or roles.
-When you enable access, the trusted service can create an IAM role called a service-linked role in every account in your organization.
-That role has a permissions policy that allows the trusted service to do the tasks that are described in that service's documentation.
-This enables you to specify settings and configuration details that you would like the trusted service to maintain in your organization's accounts on your behalf.
-- For billing purposes, the consolidated billing feature of AWS Organizations treats all the accounts in the organization as one account.
-This means that all accounts in the organization can receive the hourly cost-benefit of Reserved Instances (RI) that are purchased by any other account.
-In the payer account, you can turn off Reserved Instance discount sharing on the Preferences page on the Billing and Cost Management console for the desired accounts.
-- After you create an Organization and verify that you own the email address associated with the master account, you can invite existing AWS accounts to join your organization.
-When you invite an account, AWS Organizations sends an invitation to the account owner, who decides whether to accept or decline the invitation.
-You can use the AWS Organizations console to initiate and manage invitations that you send to other accounts.
-You can send an invitation to another account only from the master account of your organization.
-When an invited account joins your organization, you do not automatically have full administrator control over the account, unlike created accounts.
-If you want the master account to have full administrative control over an invited member account, you must create the  `OrganizationAccountAccessRole` IAM role in the member account and grant permission to the master account to assume the role.

-## IAM

-- Supports federated identity with SAML 2.0-compatible IdP.
-- For other scenarios like LDAP you need to create an identiy broker that authenticates to LDAP and then calls STS to assume a role.
-- For administrators you can use the `AdministratorAccess` policiy.
-- For developer power users you can use the `PoweruserAccess` policiy.
-- IAM Access Analyzer can analyze your CloudTrail events to identify actions and services used by an IAM entity (user or role).
-- AWS IAM Identity Center (successor to AWS SSO) expands the capabilities of AWS Identity and Access Management (IAM) to provide a central place that brings together administration of users and their access to AWS accounts and cloud applications.
-Has integration with Microsoft AD through the AWS Directory Service.
-- You can store SSL certificates in IAM but is preffered to use AWS Certificate Manager (ACM).
-- IAM trust policies for IAM roles specify which entities, like users, roles, or services, can assume a role and request temporary credentials, whether across multiple accounts or within a single one.

 ## AWS Identity Federation with SAML 2.0

 - Enables federated single sign-on (SSO), so users can log into the AWS Management Console or call the AWS API operations without having to create an IAM user for everyone in your organization.
 By using SAML, you can simplify the process of configuring federation with AWS because you can use the IdP's service instead of writing custom identity proxy code.